 Click here to discover things to do in Bunbury

 Trek The Torndirrup National Park

 The Torndirrup National Park is one of the most scenic and naturally breathtaking places Western Australia has to offer along the South Coast just a few minutes away from the Frenchman Bay.
 Apart from the spectacular tourist attraction like the Gap, where you can walk 40 meters beyond land, and feel the surging waves, this striking national park has much more to offer its visitors.
 There are many walking trails in this park, including spots like Stony Hill, Peak Head and secluded beaches like the charming Misery Beach, which is anything but a misery to explore and enjoy.

-This park also offers tourists the unique opportunity of fishing off the beach – and even do some whale watching from land, as whales do frequent the waters around the winter season.
-There are nearby facilities available that makes this park further popular.
+This park also offers tourists the unique opportunity of fishing off the beach – and even doing some whale watching from land, as whales do frequent the waters around the winter season.
+There are nearby facilities available that make this park further popular.
 From recreation camps, caravan parks and more.

 For adventure seekers, the park also offers some fun experiences like rock climbing – which guarantees some phenomenal views since this is located right along the Southern Coast.
 Simply one of the best national parks you can visit in Australia.
 So this belongs right at the top of your list of things to do in Albany.

 Walk The Plank Of The Brig Amity